There are several special events held throughout the year at Disney World. Epcot's Flower and Garden Festival is 1 of those.

 How to plan your day

-With the advent of FastPass+, everything is much more planned out in advance now so here's suggestions for how to put your day at Epcot's Flower and Garden Festival together.
+Here are our suggestions for how to put your day at Epcot's Flower and Garden Festival together.

 Taking general advice for touring Epcot and adapting them for the Flower and Garden Festival, this is what we'd suggest.